LearnWithLlew/TestingLegacyCodeCourse.cpp/Resources/course3.md

 ## Testing non-functional code

+**Introduction:** In the following sections, we are going to explore scenarios that are commonly difficult to test, and look at strategies to make them easier to test.

 ### Functional Harness

 #### System Configuration

+**Scenario:** In this scenario, the code is hard to test because so much of the **state that it depends upon** is not obvious from the function call.
+Because a common cause of this is **global variables**, that will be our example.
+First we are going to look at how to **capture** that state, and then we are going to look at how to **control** the state.

 **In File:** `exercises/exercise2/tests/ValidateDevelopmentEnvironment.cpp`

 * [ ] Validate environment
     * [ ] Run the test
     * [ ] Fix the test